evmcnb/quartz/content/Vasovagal syncope.md

 >
 > Onset is over a few seconds - not instantaneous.
 Often with pre-syncopal symptoms - nausea, vomiting, sweating
 >
-> Urinary incontinence is uncommon and there is no tongue biting
+> [[Snippets/Urinary Incontinence|Urinary Incontinence]] is uncommon and there is no tongue biting
 >
 > LoC usually lasts for around 2 mins

 ## Causes/Factors

-The primary causes and triggers for Vasovagal Syncope include:
+The primary causes and triggers for [[Snippets/Vasovagal Syncope|Vasovagal Syncope]] include:

 - **Emotional Stress:** Anxiety, fear, or emotional distress.
 - **Pain:** Severe pain or the sight of blood.